CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 Safe House Tiers: 1
 Score Checks: 77

+## Does this include DLC?
+All DLC that you verifiably own is accounted for by the mod, and it automatically adds the corresponding content into the appropriate pools.
+The safe house has also been modified to make Scarface, Bodhi, Wick, and Jimmy's rooms available to upgrade even if you don't have access to them (otherwise the world could get softlocked - all unlocks that requires licensed content will still be unavailable).

+Another subtle change is that you don't need to follow the community hub to access community content - this tends to be confusing for players that don't understand how the community items work, and the fact that the game still requires that you do this to have access to as much free content as possible is very silly (imo).

 ## What mods is this compatible with?
-As long as it isn't a total overhaul or a mod that adds new content (new weapons, new heists, etc) it should work fine!
+As long as it isn't a gameplay overhaul or a mod that adds new content (new weapons, new heists, etc) it should work fine!
 Custom weapons will probably be available from the start, and custom heists just won't appear at all.

+Due to this mod adding a persistent point of no return timer, using unused upgrades, and modifying how parts of the game work, some HUDs might be a bit fucky.
+From my testing there won't be any major issues but most HUDs *won't* tell you if an assault is currently in progress, and some HUDs may potentially hide the hostage counter too.
+Additionally, info HUDs may give misleading or incorrect stats in some cases.
+Out of all the custom HUDs I've tried, only MUI worked *exactly* as intended.
+VanillaHUD+ works pretty well but some of the buff info may be incorrect.

 The world has built in support for BigLobby, but in my testing it seemed a little unstable.
 I left it in as an option in the YAML since it *is* pretty neat, even if a little broken.
 I don't recommend it as a serious option though.

-Due to this mod adding a persistent point of no return timer, some HUDs might be a bit fucky.
-From my testing there won't be any major issues but most HUDs *won't* tell you if an assault is currently in progress, and some HUDs may potentially hide the hostage counter too.
-Out of all the custom HUDs I tried only MUI and VanillaHUD+ work exactly as intended.

 ## Does this work in VR?
 No idea!
 Feel free to give it a shot and tell me how it goes, but realistically it *should* work?